NickTomlin/intro-to-node-streams/README.md

-An introduction to node streams
+An into to node streams
 ---

+**WIP Dawg.
+File an issue or PR with Questions/Comments/Hate**

 # Preface

 There is already tons of information out there on streams.
-This is merely an attempt to advocate for and synthesis a small portion of that information from _my_ perspective.
+This is merely an attempt to advocate for and synthesis a small portion of that information from _my_ perspective, mostly for my own benefit but hopefully yours as well.
 The sources listed under "resources" contain much, much more information and background.

 # Why should I care?